 Create the target environment for your migration

-This section covers in detail the steps to prepare a DataStax Astra DB Serverless database, and also outlines how to create and prepare a different cluster, which could be for example Cassandra 4.0.x or DSE 6.8.x.
+This section covers in detail the steps to prepare an Astra DB Serverless database, and also outlines how to create and prepare a different cluster, which could be for example Cassandra 4.0.x or DSE 6.8.x.

-If you intend to use Astra DB as Target for the migration, you will need to:
+If you intend to use Astra DB as the target for the migration, you will need to:

 • Retrieve its Secure Connect Bundle (SCB) and upload it to the application instances.

-• Create Astra DB access credentials for the cluster.
+• Create Astra DB access credentials for your database.

 • Create the client application schema.